thomas-xza/leetcode.com_problems/README.md

-Lady who managed to get past the 7-stage hiring process at Bloomberg said she had practices on Leetcode.
+Lady who managed to get past the 7-stage hiring process at Bloomberg said she had practiced on Leetcode.